New York's DiNapoli asks Dimon to back off a proxy reform

 The proposed changes come even as some shareholder measures begin to receive a critical mass of investor support.

-A notable example came in May at Exxon Mobil Corp (XOM.N) where DiNapoli's fund filed a measure calling for it to report on risks it could face from climate change policies.
+A notable example came in May at Exxon Mobil Corp where DiNapoli's fund filed a measure calling for it to report on risks it could face from climate change policies.

-It passed with an unprecedented 62 percent of votes cast, reflecting support from big investors including BlackRock Inc (BLK.N) and Vanguard Group, according to people familiar with the matter.
+It passed with an unprecedented 62 percent of votes cast, reflecting support from big investors including BlackRock Inc and Vanguard Group, according to people familiar with the matter.

 DiNapoli's fund would not have been able to file the Exxon resolution under the one percent threshold.
 The fund holds about 12 million Exxon shares, according to Thomson Reuters data, or 0.28 percent of the company.